-Delicious and healthy homemade pink pancakes that are perfect to make for breakfast this Pancake Day or indeed any day of the year if you love pink!
-No food colouring.
+Delicious and healthy homemade pink pancakes that are perfect to make for Pancake Day, Valentine's Day or indeed any day of the year if you love pink!
+Contains no food colouring.
 Suitable for vegans.

 Is there food colouring in these pink pancakes?